-In this part of the evaluation, the inspector checks the capacity of the electrical system, looks for any defects in the wiring and makes sure everything is properly grounded.
+In this part of the evaluation, the inspector checks the electrical system's capacity, looks for any defects in the wiring, and makes sure everything is properly grounded.
 They'll also check your main panel and circuit breakers.
 Finally, miscellaneous items like ceiling fans and light fixtures are looked at.

-Devices like smoke detectors, the washer and dryer, dishwasher, stove and garbage disposal need to be checked to make sure they are installed and operating properly.
+Devices like smoke detectors, the washer and dryer, dishwasher, stove, and garbage disposal need to be checked to make sure they’re installed and operating properly.

 It's important for the inspector to look for anything around the home that could create a potential hazard.
 This could include changes in grading or elevation or cracks in driveways or sidewalks that might create a tripping hazard.
 They're also looking at decks, your porch, trim and siding.
 They may check window insulation and the drainage around your home.

 The interior of the house is probably the broadest category for inspection.
 Floors are inspected, as well as walls, ceilings, the kitchen, cabinets and bathroom.
 Staircases are also evaluated, as are insulation and ventilation.
 Every room is given a thorough look.

 4. Voice Any Concerns To Your Home Inspector

 You should voice any specific concerns about a given home in advance of the inspection.
 This way, your inspector knows what to look out for, and they can advise you on how to proceed.

 It’s essential to attend the home inspection to know what the inspector looked at and their recommendations.
 You can ask them specific questions as a third-party resource.
 Additionally, your real estate agent might attend the inspection and help you ask relevant questions about the house.